ThatChapThere/knightcobra-c/spec.md

 * convert moves into algebreic notation

 ## Bitboard design
-* for effient accessing of moves, bitboards are stored per piece per square
+* for efficient accessing of moves, bitboards are stored per piece per square
 * moves have a set of conditions where some bitboards either must:
   * be filled at specific bits: `bitboard & condition != 0 &&` same for all others
   * be empty at specific bits: `bitboard | condition == 0 &&` same for all others